jtblin/syncho/README.md

 ### Function.prototype.sync(thisArg, args)

   Execute an asynchronous function inside a fiber, and return the result or throw in case of error.
-  Use the idiomatic `Function.prototype.call` where the first argument is the object you want to bind the function to, the others are the standard arguments of the function.
+  Use the idiomatic `Function.prototype.call` signature where the first argument is the object you want to bind the function to, the others are the standard arguments of the function.

 ```js